-To assemble, you attach the paddle to the machine and then to the freezer bowl and you turn it on.
-Then you pour the ice cream base in the freezer bowl and let it churn.
+To assemble, you attach the paddle to the machine; then the machine to the freezer bowl and you turn it on.
+Then you pour the ice cream mixture in the freezer bowl and let it churn.

 Most common mistake: Not leaving the removable freezer bowl in the freezer for long enough.
 Or not putting it in the freezer at all, thinking that it freezes when connected to power.

 How to avoid it: you have to leave the removable freezer bowl in the freezer for.the.whole.time. advised by the manufacturer, no shortcuts allowed.
 This is usually 24 hours, but you can check the manual.

 Hint: keep the removable freezer bowl in your freezer at all times.
 It is useful to always have it handy.
 And it is safe, but do check the manufacturers instructions, in case there are additional instructions for long term storing in the freezer .

 What you should know: The ice cream mixture must be COLD, at the moment you pour it in the freezer bowl.
 When we say cold, we mean fridge temperature, which is around 4º C ( about 39º F ).